riak-ripple/ripple/README.markdown

 ## How to Contribute

-* Fork the project on [Github](http://github.com/seancribbs/ripple).
+* Fork the project on [Github](http://github.com/basho/ripple).
 If you have already forked, use `git pull --rebase` to reapply your changes on top of the mainline.
 Example:

     ``` bash
     $ git checkout master
-    $ git pull --rebase seancribbs master
+    $ git pull --rebase basho master
     ```
 * Create a topic branch.
 If you've already created a topic branch, rebase it on top of changes from the mainline "master" branch.
 Examples:
   * New branch: